 After the (onsite) defense, the PhD candidate is required to organize a (small) reception to celebrate the achievement.
 You can choose to organize this onsite at Minderbroedersberg or at another location.
 The PhD candidate will receive an email with information about the possibilities to organize this onsite.
-There is a possibility to claim the costs of the reception to Maastricht University, using the PhD ceremony allowance.
-More details can be found here.
+There is a possibility to claim the costs of the reception to Maastricht University, using the PhD ceremony allowance (see above at point 8).

-Prepare a presentation and prepare for the defense
+11. Prepare a presentation and prepare for the defense